FormidableLabs/radium/docs/api/README.md

 The `<Style>` component renders an HTML `<style>` tag containing a set of CSS rules.
 Using it, you can define an optional `scopeSelector` that all selectors in the resulting `<style>` element will include.

+Without the `<Style>` component, it is prohibitively difficult to write a `<style>` element in React.
+To write a normal `<style>` element, you need to write your CSS as a multiline string inside of the element. `<Style>` simplifies this process, and adds the ability to scope selectors.

 ### Props

 #### rules